Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

   * *Members shall*
     * Participate in the discussions in a respectful and courteous manner
     * Provide constructive criticism and propose solutions for issues faced
-    * Receive feedback and work on improving in the future
+    * Receive feedback and work on improving in the future, criticism is not personal
     * Work together to fix any issues with the project after its launch

 * **Unacceptable Conduct (U):**
   * *Members shall not*
-    * Enter agreed upon rules
+    * Insult others while presenting criticism
-    * Enter agreed upon rules
+    * Blame other members for any issues with the final product
-    * Enter agreed upon rules
+    * Refuse to collaborate in fixing remaining issues

 * Conflicts
 * Infractions